 - Keep written records.

-- Give teaching top priority for your time.
+- Give teaching and character training top priority for your time.

-- Realize that there will be trial and error.
-Be willing to adapt as needed.
+- Realize that, initially, there will be trial and error, and be willing to adapt as needed.

 The cost of home education is as varied as the individual families who teach their children at home.
 It depends on many factors.